Christening your pet is perhaps an equally daunting process as naming your child.

 Winter is an apt name for female Husky dogs, especially considering the cold habitat that these dogs are inherently accustomed to.

 Fitting for the electrifying personality of the Husky.

 The word means shining.

 A good name for a feminine dog that portrays the sophistication and empathy of the female gender.

 The literal meaning of this name is always happy.

 Other interpretations also include “the joy of a father”.

-Refers to the icy state in the United States of America.
+This refers to the icy state in the United States of America.

 The literal meaning of Alaska is “a great land”.

-The name Adele is more famous for being the name of a popular singer, but it literally means noble and tender.
+The name Adele is more famous for being the name of a popular singer, but it means noble and tender.